jdittrich/userNeedResearchBook/text/03_dataGathering.md

 You might want to switch topics when:

 * There is (seemingly) nothing more to be found out.
-* You covered enough and need to switch to another topic before time runs out (In this case, plan in more time in the future)
+* You covered enough and need to switch to another topic before time runs out (If this happens, plan in more time in the future)
 * The participant is focusing on a topic that is not in the focus of your research.

 To switch topics, you can voice your interest in the next topic: “Could you tell me more about recipes that you use frequently?”